DFW's most trusted test prep.

 02What we do

 Our standard classes aren't extended commitments.
-They focus is on strategies that students can use on test day, and they work toward a specific test date.
+The focus is on strategies that students can use on test day, and they work toward a specific test date.

 The classes.
 In-person and virtual, instructor-led, and more than just practice problem sessions.
 In each of our classes, we help students recognize patterns in the test and the best ways to approach them.
-Our curriculum stays up-to-date with the test, and we shape it to the test as it stands today through ongoing research and revision.
+Our curriculum stays up-to-date with the test, and we shape it to changes in how the test works through ongoing research and revision.
 Students also get access to online resources, free optional tutorials, flexible scheduling and make-ups, real practice tests, and discounted one-on-one tutoring.

 Our instructors.
+It's right there in the name.
 Our instructors are more than just teachers.
-A great test score isn't enough - they also have to communicate the strategy behind how the test works.
-Our instructors start with elite test scores and get significantly more training than other prep companies provide, because they're not just reviewing practice problems with students, they're teaching strategy.
+A great test score isn't enough; they also have to communicate the strategy behind how the test works.
+Our instructors start with elite test scores and get significantly more training than other prep companies provide because they're not just reviewing practice problems with students, they're experts on the test.

 Guaranteed results.
 We offer a real guarantee with no gotchas or pages of fine print.
 Our prep works, and we'll back it up with more than just words.